 What does this look like in a First-Year Writing classroom?

 All FYW Instructors will schedule at least one session in a hands-on classroom for students to experience doing academic research and introducing students to the research databases available to them, keeping in mind the wide variety of fields of study the students will be moving into.
 The session should provide a general overview of the main sections of the Library website, indicating how to find and/or request materials in many disciplines, touching on terminology used and services (e.g., Interlibrary Loan) will be very helpful for most students.
-Remember, we are not creating librarians or English majors but opening doors for exploration.
+Remember, we are not creating librarians or English majors but opening doors for exploration across the disciplines.

 For new FYW instructors: How do I build InfoLit into my course?